Ouster Inc. (OUST) Shares Down Despite Recent Market Volatility

-Ouster Inc. (NYSE: OUST)’s stock price has decreased by -2.65 compared to its previous closing price of 1.13.
-Despite this, the company has seen a fall of -19.12% in its stock price over the last five trading days.
+Ouster Inc. (NYSE: OUST)’s stock price has decreased by -1.83 compared to its previous closing price of 1.09.
+However, the company has seen a -9.32% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 11/07/22 that Self-Driving Car Company Ouster Buys Competitor Velodyne for a Song

 Is It Worth Investing in Ouster Inc. (NYSE: OUST) Right Now?